-Response: Variation in massing (stepped façade), proportion, material contrast, and architectural detailing will be provided establishing a natural hierarchy.
-The proposed development also provides continuity between the newly proposed and existing architecture in the surrounding area, providing contextually appropriate redevelopment and visual fluidity along the street frontages.
-Additionally, no amendments are request for building setbacks and stepbacks.
+Response: Variation in proportion, material contrast, and architectural detailing will be provided establishing a natural hierarchy.
+The proposed development also provides continuity between the newly proposed and existing architecture in the surrounding area, providing contextually appropriate redevelopment and visual fluidity along the street frontage.
+Additionally, no amendments are request for building height, setbacks, or stepbacks.